MahmoudSaad21/DocuChatAI_Interactive-Document-and-Wikipedia-Topic-Chat/README.md

 ---

 ## Features
-- **Chat with PDFs**: Upload a PDF document, extract text, and interactively query the content.
+- **PDF Chat**: Upload a PDF, index its content, and query it naturally.
-- **Chat with Wikipedia**: Search, select, and chat about Wikipedia topics in real-time.
+- **Wikipedia Chat**: Search for Wikipedia topics, index the retrieved content, and engage in a Q&A.
+- **Vector-Based Search**: Efficient context retrieval using similarity search in vector stores.
-- **Embeddings and AI Models**: Utilizes advanced text embeddings and Generative AI for enhanced query responses.
+- **Enhanced Contextual Responses**: Combines embeddings and generative AI for accurate and insightful responses.
-- **User-Friendly Interface**: Intuitive design powered by Streamlit for seamless interactions.
+- **Interactive Interface**: Streamlined chat history and query handling using Streamlit's session state.

 ---

 ## Technical Details

 ### Libraries and Tools Used
-- **Streamlit**: Framework for building interactive web applications.
+- **Streamlit**: Framework for creating the web-based interface.
+- **Chroma**: Vector store for similarity-based text retrieval.
-- **Google Generative AI**: Provides natural language understanding and generation capabilities.
+- **Google Generative AI**: Natural language generation and contextual understanding.
-- **SentenceTransformers**: Embeddings for text comparison and search.
+- **SentenceTransformers**: Model for text embeddings.
 - **PyPDF2**: Extracts text from PDF files.
-- **Wikipedia API**: Retrieves content from Wikipedia for processing.
+- **Wikipedia API**: Searches and retrieves content from Wikipedia.
-- **LangChain Community**: Supports text splitting and prompt management.
+- **LangChain**: Tools for text splitting and workflow creation.
 - **Numpy**: Efficient handling of numerical data.

 ### System Workflow
 1. **Input Handling**:
    - PDFs are uploaded, and their content is extracted.
    - Wikipedia topics are searched and selected by the user.
-2. **Text Processing**:
+2. **Text Indexing**:
-   - Extracted or retrieved text is split and embedded.
-   - Context is created for AI-based query handling.
+   - PDFs and Wikipedia topics are split into chunks and embedded into a vector store.
+3. **Similarity Search**:
+   - Retrieves top-k relevant chunks from the vector store based on query similarity.
-3. **AI Query**:
+4. **AI Query**:
    - Google Generative AI is prompted with context and user queries.
    - The response is displayed in a conversational format.
-4. **Chat Interface**:
+5. **Chat Interface**:
    - Displays past queries and AI responses in an intuitive layout.

 ---